ochisalim/credit-card-transactions/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Open the project in your favorite IDE.
+2. Open the project in your favorite IDE (I used IntelliJ IDEA Community).
-3. Run the application using Spring Boot.
+3. Run the application using your IDE.

-## Usage

-Once the application is running, you can access the API through the following endpoints (e.g. Postman):

-- `GET /v1/api/transactions`: Get the list of all transactions.
-- `GET /v1/api/transactions/filter`: Filter transactions by amount, merchant, and status.
-- `GET /v1/api/transactions/sort`: Sort transactions by amount (ascending by default).
-- `GET /v1/api/transactions/sort-property`: Sort transactions by transaction property (amount, merchant, status).

 ### Development server